New Blood (Peter Gabriel album)

-New Blood is the ninth studio album by the English rock musician Peter Gabriel, released on 10 October 2011.
+New Blood is the ninth studio album (and sixteenth album overall) by the English rock musician Peter Gabriel, released on 10 October 2011.
 The album consists of orchestral re-recordings of various tracks from Gabriel's career.

 Background

-The album continues the project Gabriel began with his previous album, Scratch My Back, which was orchestral covers of other artists' songs.
-The idea came about after rearranging Gabriel's songs for orchestra for the second half of shows on the Scratch My Back Tour of 2010.
+The album continues the project Gabriel began with his previous album, Scratch My Back, which comprised orchestral covers of other artists' songs.
+The idea came about after rearranging Gabriel's songs for orchestra for the second half of shows on the Scratch My Back tour of 2010.
 For this album Gabriel continued to work with arranger John Metcalfe.
 He originally planned to rerecord the songs with home-made instruments, but did not find the range and tone of expression available in existing instruments.

 "I really didn't want to make this new album all about the hits," Gabriel explained to Mark Blake.
-"So there's no 'Sledgehammer'… I was unsure at first about 'Red Rain' and about doing 'Don't Give Up' without Kate, but then it felt like it would fit.
+"So there's no 'Sledgehammer'...
+I was unsure at first about 'Red Rain' and about doing 'Don't Give Up' without Kate, but then it felt like it would fit.
 In the end it worked."

 The album features a new song, "A Quiet Moment", which originated in his desire to separate "Solsbury Hill" – remade due to huge demand – from the rest of the album.
 Originally three minutes of silence were to separate "Solsbury Hill", but it was thought this would confuse people, and Gabriel decided that "A Quiet Moment" would work better.